Blackface Halloween Costume Puts Iowa Teacher Under Investigation

-An Iowa school teacher is under fire after photographs of her attending a Halloween party in blackface one week ago surfaced in the public.
+An Iowa school teacher is under fire, after photographs of her attending a Halloween party in blackface one week ago surfaced publicly.

-According to the Quad-City Times, Davenport School District superintendent Art Tate has confirmed via email that Walcott Elementary employee Megan Luloff is being investigated for showing up at a non-work related function in a fashion he determines “never appropriate in any circumstance by any person.”
-A spokesperson for the Davenport Community Schools’ School Board has equally denounced Luloff’s choice of costume in a statement that in part reads: “The board does not condone the insensitivity these images depict and is very disappointed something like this is now connected to our school community.”
+According to the Quad-City Times, Davenport School District superintendent Art Tate has confirmed via email that Walcott Elementary employee Megan Luloff is being investigated for showing up at a non-work related function in a fashion that he determines “never appropriate in any circumstance by any person.”
+A spokesperson for the Davenport Community Schools’ School Board has equally denounced Luloff’s choice of costume in a statement that, in part, reads: “The board does not condone the insensitivity these images depict and is very disappointed something like this is now connected to our school community.”

-The photos in question show Luloff partying it up and posing alongside other attendees who were in costume for last Friday’s (October 19) “Boos Bash” at the Walcott American Legion.
+The photos in question show Luloff partying it up, posing alongside other attendees who were in costume for last the October 19 “Boos Bash” at the Walcott American Legion.
 One picture places the first-grade teacher between a gentleman decked out in American flag apparel and a woman wearing the ears and nose of a fox.
-Luloff, on the other hand, went the extra mile of painting her arms, neck, and face black in what the Waterloo-Cedar Falls Courier reports to have been her attempt at channeling Lafawnduh, a character from the 2004 movie “Napoleon Dynamite.”
+Luloff, on the other hand, went the extra mile of painting her arms, neck, and face black in what the Waterloo-Cedar Falls Courier reports to have been her attempt at channeling Lafawnduh — a character from the 2004 movie “Napoleon Dynamite.”

 The Davenport School District is investigating a first-grade teacher who appeared Friday night at a public Halloween party dressed in blackface. https://t.co/IjmdL9m6Dd pic.twitter.com/nPVeOmFGyv